krt2311/gformWorkflow/README.md

 Intialize Error reporting and attribute confirmation - initialize will only run once all attributes are set and will feedback the desired option, also have a 'reset form' option.

+RowID expansion - include both timestamp and email address as identifiers for row ID.

 Conditional Routing - Form Ranger add-on for the forms can be used to populate fields that trigger conditional routing, will write an extension to the intialize function to create a separate sheet to specify value/email pairs which can than be used via form ranger to dynamically manage drop down lists, separate sheet will eventually become a 'config' sheet

 Single and Double approval workflow - change approval email generation to use doGet as most mobile mail clients don't support HTML forms.
 Create custom final acceptance / rejection emails to the form initiator once the workflow is complete.
 Lock approval cells and workflow upon workflow completeion.